-STOP CONSONANT VOICE ONSET TIME.
-For stop consonants with a shared laryngeal status, VOT is inversely related to place of articulation: the VOT of stops with voicing lead generally decreases in duration with more posterior places of articulation (/b/ > /d/ > /g/), whereas the VOT of stops with voicing lag generally increases in duration with more posterior places of articulation (/p/ < /t/ < /k/; Maddieson 1997, Cho & Ladefoged 1999).
+For stop consonants with a shared laryngeal status, VOT is inversely related to place of articulation: stops with voicing lead generally decrease in duration with more posterior places of articulation (/b/ > /d/ > /g/), whereas stops with voicing lag generally increase in duration with more posterior places of articulation (/p/ < /t/ < /k/; Maddieson 1997; Cho and Ladefoged 1999).
 The acoustic correlate to the stop laryngeal feature thus differs across stops within a laryngeal series.
 The slight difference in the acoustic measurement, though, can be straightforwardly accounted for by a uniform realization of the glottal spreading gesture and its timing relative to the oral constriction (Maddieson 1997).
-As further support for this, strong covariation of talker mean VOT has been found among aspirated stop consonants in American English (Chodroff & Wilson 2017) and German (Hullebus et al. 2018).
-Chodroff & Wilson 2017 reported Pearson correlations of talker means that were at or above 0.95 in a twenty-four-talker corpus of isolated speech and above 0.75 in a 180-talker corpus of connected speech.
+As further support for this, strong covariation of talker mean VOT has been found among aspirated stop consonants in American English (Chodroff and Wilson 2017) and German (Hullebus et al. 2018).
+Chodroff and Wilson (2017) reported Pearson correlations of talker means that were at or above 0.95 in a 24-talker corpus of isolated speech and above 0.75 in a 180-talker corpus of connected speech.
 Across the aspirated stop consonants, the talker mean VOTs were also highly comparable, but generally increased in duration with more posterior places of articulation.
 These findings strongly implicate a near-uniform realization of the shared phonological feature underlying VOT (e.g. [+spread glottis]) within a talker.

-Previous studies on English aspirated stops have, however, reported variation in the relative ordering of $[t^h]$ and $[k^h]$ (e.g. Docherty 1992, Yao 2009, Chodroff & Wilson 2017).
-Articulatory evidence from English production indicates a longer glottal opening gesture for $[t^h]$ than for $[k^h]$, suggesting that the phonetic target for the [+spread glottis] feature is NOT uniform for each segment (Cooper 1991, Hoole & Pouplier 2015).8 Instead, the presence of [CORONAL] appears to interact with the duration of the glottal spreading gesture.
+Previous studies on English aspirated stops have, however, reported variation in the relative ordering of [t^h] and [k^h] (e.g. Docherty 1992; Yao 2009; Chodroff and Wilson 2017).
+Articulatory evidence from English production indicates a longer glottal opening gesture for [t^h] than for [k^h], suggesting that the phonetic target for the [+spread glottis] feature is not uniform for each segment (Cooper 1991; Hoole and Pouplier 2015).9 Instead, the presence of [CORONAL] appears to interact with the duration of the glottal spreading gesture.
 The [CORONAL] feature has a relatively unmarked status, and coronals may enjoy somewhat greater freedom of phonetic realization than other segments.
-Nevertheless, the observed variation is minimal, especially considering the otherwise consistent crosslinguistic patterns.
-While there may be some context-sensitivity between [spread glottis] and [CORONAL], the overall patterns suggest a strong influence of target uniformity on the phonetic realization of [spread glottis].
+Nevertheless, the observed variation is minimal, especially considering the otherwise consistent cross-linguistic patterns.
+While there may be some context sensitivity between [spread glottis] and [CORONAL], the overall patterns suggest a strong influence of target uniformity on the phonetic realization of [spread glottis].